sailfishos-sony-tama/main/README.md

 * Xperia XZ3 single sim variant (H8416)
 * Xperia XZ3 dual sim variant (H9436)

-Support for XZ2 Compact is expected in the future.
-For that, open an issue in issue tracker with the specific model in the title and be ready to help with some simpler hardware-related questions and test the first builds.

 ## Current state

 Port is based on AOSP9 / Linux kernel 4.9.